-Bianca Carague is an artist and designer based between Manila and Rotterdam who crafts sculptural objects and ethereal fictional worlds that tell stories reflecting on the future and our society.
+Bianca Carague is an artist and designer working between Manila and Rotterdam.
+She creates sculptural objects and immersive digital worlds — spaces that feel dreamlike, but always tell a deeper story about the future and the society we live in.

-Since graduating with a Master's in Social Design from Design Academy Eindhoven (2020), Bianca has pioneered the use of 3D digital worlds to foster mental wellbeing, in her signature serene dreamlike aesthetic.
-Her work explores various mediums, both physical and digital, crafting 3D game environments, moving images, interactive installations and sculptural objects.
+Since earning her Master’s in Social Design from Design Academy Eindhoven (2020), Bianca has been at the forefront of using 3D digital environments to support mental wellbeing, blending technology with her signature serene, otherworldly aesthetic.
+Her work moves fluidly between the digital and physical, spanning 3D game environments, interactive installations, sculptural objects, and video.

 Bianca has exhibited in Dutch Design Week, London Design Biennale, Triennale di Milano, Het Nieuwe Instituut and Tetem.
 She has also mentored in institutions like Iceland University of the Arts, University of San Marino and Hogeschool voor de Kunsten Utrecht (HKU).